FancyPotatOS/Ghostcraft/doc/config.md

 - Abilities
     - `ability.ghost_energy.max_energy`
         - The amount of energy a ghost can have.
 Increases by 1 every tick.
     - `ability.pounce.energy_requirement`
         - The amount of energy a Pounce requires.
+    - `ability.damage_indicator.duration`
+        - How long the damage indicators last

 - Items
     - Boost